 Glorious Pasajcap, one of our favourite places to stay anywhere in the world.
 And the main reason Lake Atitlan has become our second home over the past decade.
-This extensive collection of fully-equipped apartments and cottages on the north side of the lake features gorgeous grounds and some of the best volcano views anywhere in Guatemala.
+The extensive collection of fully-equipped apartments and cottages at Pasajcap Rentals on the north side of the lake features gorgeous grounds and some of the best volcano views anywhere in Guatemala.

 After doing the usual San Pedro budget hotel thing during our first visit way back in 2004, we returned in 2010 to stay at Pasajcap for the first time.
 Since then, we’ve returned for anywhere from 1 to 4 months every year except one and don’t expect to stop anytime soon.